A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 \subsection{Impact of Individual Factors on Performance}

 The performance of a manifold dimension estimator can be affected by numerous factors.
-Among the most critical are the choice of hyperparameters (e.g., neighborhood size $K$), the sample size $n$, the ambient dimension $p$, the curvature of the manifold, and the level of noise.
+Among the most critical ones are the hyperparameters (e.g., the neighborhood ``size'' $K$), the sample size $n$, the ambient dimension $p$, the curvature of the manifold, and the level of noise.

 Before undertaking large-scale comparisons across datasets and estimators, it is useful to benchmark each method under controlled variations of these factors.
 This approach clarifies the strengths, limitations, and sensitivities of the estimators.